 Graham Banoffee Cake is composed of mocha fillings, banana, and of course, the ever-popular Graham crackers.

 For the Yuletide season, it has been a tradition for the family that the siblings will cook something for the celebration.
-We always make sure that we are busy during the day with our corresponding meals so we’ll provide the best for the celebration.
+We always make sure that we are busy during the day in preparing our corresponding meals so we’ll provide the best for the celebration.

 For the New Year’s Eve, I made Graham cake with a twist.